Misaacnorman/BeautyPalace/FIREBASE_APP_HOSTING_ENV_SETUP.md

 # Firebase App Hosting - Environment Variables Setup

+## Important Update

+Firebase App Hosting automatically provides `FIREBASE_CONFIG` and `FIREBASE_WEBAPP_CONFIG` during the build process.
+However, Next.js requires `NEXT_PUBLIC_*` prefixed variables for client-side access.

+**Good News:** The code has been updated to automatically map `FIREBASE_WEBAPP_CONFIG` to `NEXT_PUBLIC_*` variables via `next.config.js`.
+This means Firebase App Hosting should automatically provide the config!

+**However**, if you still see errors, you may need to manually set the `NEXT_PUBLIC_*` variables as a fallback.

 ## Problem
 Your `.env.local` file is only for local development and is not deployed to production.
-Firebase App Hosting needs environment variables configured separately.
+Firebase App Hosting needs environment variables configured separately (though it may provide them automatically).

+## Solution: Check if Auto-Config Works First

+1. **Try deploying without setting variables** - Firebase App Hosting may automatically provide the config
-## Solution: Set Environment Variables in Firebase Console
+2. **If errors persist**, manually set environment variables in Firebase Console

 ### Step 1: Go to App Hosting Backend Settings